DevAhamed/MultiViewAdapter/README.md

 Contains the technical reference for API's and concepts behind the adapter in-depth.

 * [Concepts](website/references/concepts.md) - Learn about the core parts of the library.
+* [Cookbook](website/references/cookbook.md) - Recipes which addresses on solving key problems and advanced usecases.
 * [JavaDoc](https://devahamed.github.io/MultiViewAdapter/javadocs/index.html) - JavaDocs to learn more about the API's.

 ---